simonknowsstuff/Godot-Film-Maker/README.md

 * Once you have begun recording, you can use the square button to stop recording any time.
 A save file prompt will appear.
  Note that "filename.extension" must be used to save the video file.
 * You can also add custom ffmpeg parametters while exporting through ffmpeg by locating the recorder.gd file found in addons > godot_film_maker.
 Scroll down to the line where "# Add in your custom ffmpeg commands here." is written and add in your parameters here.
+* While recording, make sure the process mode is set to "Physics" under the Playback Options or set a simillar option to all nodes used for recording.
+This is a known issue as on process, when the capturing code slows down rendering, the process delta kept changing while testing (This is probably Godot adjusting the delta variable to compensate lag)

 ## Development